 These are also pretty affordable, and there are a ton of variations.
 For instance, it’s currently less than $90 for both of these:

-I really think this would be an awesome blanket storage idea for a living room, family room, or a small space.
+This is a great blanket storage idea for a living room, family room, or a small space.
 It takes up the same amount of floor space as any end table would, but provides so much more function and vertical storage.

 Honestly, this is also making me think you could actually build a tall cube out of wood and add a top for a completely different look.

-4. Large Storage Ottoman
+5. Large Storage Ottoman

 Another great place for blankets is in a storage ottoman.
 This is another thing that’s great for small spaces, because ottomans can be used as a coffee table, an extra seat when you need it, a footrest, and for storage.